 - blood pressure fluctuations.
 This applies to functional tumours, especially pheochromocytoma and Conn’s syndrome, where a sudden drop in blood pressure can occur once the adrenal vein is ligated.
-In addition, for pheochromocytoma, the blood pressure can rise to dangerous levels while handling of the tumour during dissection.
+In addition, for pheochromocytoma, the blood pressure can rise to dangerous levels when handling of the tumour.
 Such fluctuations in blood pressure can cause major strokes and heart attacks.

 - no blood transfusion ( < 1% of cases )